Jax-Core/ValliStart/README.md

 - Nord
 - Light

+Furthermore, ValliStart also comes with 4 layout presets.
+You can enable them by just selecting them within the **Layout** tab.
+These are their names:

+- Win11
+- SideBar
+- ClassicWavy
+- Flat

-You can also make your own custom schemes through the **Appearance** tab.
+> You can also make your own custom schemes through the **Appearance** tab.

 <p align="right">
     <b><a href="#top">↥ back to top</a></b>